 By: Kyle C. Leach

-SOMERSET, NJ – Freshman Valerie Lasko scored twice and classmate Samantha Cicio added two assists as the College of St. Elizabeth women’s soccer team topped Cobleskil, 3-0, in North Eastern Athletic Conference action at Soccer Centers on an overcast Saturday afternoon.
+SOMERSET, N.J. – St. Elizabeth junior Kelly O’Dell scored twice and classmate Dina Toledo added a goal and two assists as the Screaming Eagles women’s soccer team defeated Wilson 6-0 in North Eastern Athletic Conference action on a chilly fall Saturday at Soccer Centers.

 The final game of the season, the Screaming Eagles celebrated their lone senior, defender Patricia Yagecic, with a flower-filled celebration at halftime.
 St. Elizabeth concludes the 2011 season with an overall record of 5-14-0 and a mark of 4-8-0 in the conference.